-Excluding anomalous localized storm events such as tornadoes and downbursts, no areas over the study site are considered uncomfortable for walking, or unsafe.
+Within the context of typical weather patterns, which exclude anomalous localized storm events such as tornadoes and downbursts, no areas over the study site were found to experience conditions too windy for walking, or that could be considered unsafe.

-This concludes our pedestrian level wind report.
+This concludes our pedestrian level wind study and report.
 Please advise the undersigned of any questions or comments.